SiliconLabs/wiseconnect/examples/snippets/ble/ble_accept_list/readme.md

   - The desired parameters are provided in following steps.
 User can also modify the parameters as per their needs and requirements.

-  - Following are the event numbers for advertising, connection and Disconnection events,
+  - Following are the event numbers for advertising report, connection and Disconnection events,

   ```c
     #define RSI_APP_EVENT_ADV_REPORT                       0